-- Other relations of an applicant, employee, or Board member e.g., extended family such as piblings/cousins/niblings. - Any other individuals with whom there is a close personal relationship e.g. close friendships, business associates, current or past relationships such as foster care or adoption.
+- Employees and Board members who are married, dating or have a partnership or co-habiting arrangement; - Immediate family members of an applicant, employee or Board member e.g. parents, sons/daughter, brother/sister, grandparent/grandchild; - Other relations of an applicant, employee or Board member e.g. extended family such as aunts/uncles/cousins/nieces/nephews. - Any other individuals with whom there is a close personal relationship e.g. close friendships, business associates, current or past relationships such as foster care or adoption.